michaelbull/zoom.ts/README.md

 - `npm run build`
   - Builds the distribution and places it under the `./dist` directory.
 - `npm run dist`
-  - Builds, minifies, and optimizes the distirbution and places it under the `./dist` directory.
+  - Builds, minifies, and optimizes the distribution and places it under the `./dist` directory.
 - `npm run clean`
   - Cleans the `./dist` directory.